ryouze/wa_color/docs/README.md

 # args

-the program can take commandline arguments
+the program can take multiple commandline arguments

-a) verbose - run normally but with verbose (DEBUG level) logging, useful for debugging
+a) verbose - enable verbose, debug-level logging, useful for debugging

 ```bash